shanep-cs2/shanep-cs2/_docs/coding-standards.md

 Here are some guidelines for writing unit tests.

-- Are all possible return values for methods
+- Are all possible return values for methods accounted for and checked?
 - Passing null objects to a method should not crash your program
 - Passing invalid method values should be handled as specified